Strategic Analysis

 Strategic Analysis is the bimonthly journal of the Manohar Parrikar Institute for Defence Studies and Analyses (MP-IDSA), New Delhi.
 It is published by Routledge, an imprint of the Taylor & Francis Group, United Kingdom.

-For subscription and other details, please visit the Routledge website
+For subscription and other details, please visit the Taylor and Francis Online webpage.

 The Journal provides a forum for independent research, analyses, and commentaries on national, regional and international security issues that have policy relevance.
 It seeks to promote a better understanding of Indian thinking on contemporary national and international themes.
 The Journal reflects a diversity of views from the strategic and international relations studies community both from within and outside India.
 The flagship in the IDSA stable of publications, Strategic Analysis began as a monthly journal in April 1977 and served as a medium for publishing commentaries on current events.
 From early 1987, its contents came to include both research articles as well as commentaries on national and international developments.
 It was transformed into a quarterly, refereed, journal in 2002.
 Routledge has been publishing the journal in a bi-monthly format since January 2007.